rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 1. Must contain the title "Thankyou"
 2. Underline graphic must display under title.
-3. Subheading "Order summary"
+3. Sub-heading "Order summary"
-4. Below "A confirmation email will be sent to <user email>"
+4. Below "A confirmation email will be sent to *user email*"
 5. A box containing the order details below, check this information matches the placed order.
 6. Return to shop button should return to all products page.